hschellman/computing-basics/setup.md

 You must be on the DUNE Collaboration member list and have a valid FNAL or CERN account. <!-- See the old [Indico Requirement page][indico-event-requirements] for more information.-->

-You should join the DUNE Slack instance and look in #computing-training-basics (see Mission Setup below)  for help with this tutorial
+You should join the [DUNE Slack instance](https://dunescience.slack.com) and look in #computing-training-basics (see Mission Setup below)  for help with this tutorial.
+To join, email dune-slack@fnal.gov

 Windows users are invited to review the [Windows Setup page]({{ site.baseurl }}/Windows.html).